Football - American

 3

-I have to be careful on my second step.
+I have to be careful in my second step.
 What is my proprioception or body awareness?
 It’s a natural motion for my body to open up at that point.
 So I have to be able to contort my body to pull that inside shoulder back.
-At this point I’m still working to only slightly place my focus on the defender because as soon as I turn my head to focus fully on him with the torque that I’m using to get back, my shoulders will naturally open.
+At this point, I’m still working to only slightly place my focus on the defender because as soon as I turn my head to focus fully on him with the torque that I’m using to get back, my shoulders will naturally open.

-Because I have avoided making full eye contact, I have allowed for my shoulders to stay square.
-If I allow that inside shoulder to lean, I’ve given up my body and eliminated maneuverability relinquishing any way to recover using the power step technique with any type of authority.
+Because I have avoided making full eye contact, I have allowed my shoulders to stay square.
+If I allow that inside shoulder to lean, I’ve given up my body and eliminated maneuverability, relinquishing any way to recover using the power step technique with any type of authority.
 If I open my outside shoulder, I’ve opened the door to a short corner for a speed rusher.

 At this point, I am at my third step.
 I know what the defender is doing whether it’s an inside rush or an outside rush - I have the correct posture to react.
 Now, it’s time to Hulk smash!